bcgov/platform-developer-docs/src/docs/app-monitoring/Sysdig-Monitoring-Guidline-for-shared-services-and-apps.md

 #### SLIs

+SLI golden signals include request latency, availability, error rate, and system throughput.
+Those matrices define what it means for the system to be “healthy”.

+Registry has those following monitoring standards be built based on those four aspects.

 * Number of successful HTTP requests / total HTTP requests (success rate) should be greater than 99.99%
 * The response time per request should be less than 300ms
 * Web and API resources utilization (used/request) should be less than 80%

-The four golden signals of Site Reliability Engineering (SRE) are latency, traffic, errors, and saturation.
-SRE’s golden signals define what it means for the system to be “healthy”.
-The following monitoring standard will be built based on those four aspects.

-# Using PromQL

-The Prometheus Query Language (PromQL) is the standard for querying Prometheus metric data.
-PromQL is designed to allow the user to select and aggregate time-series data.
-And building a dashboard in Sysdig is heavily reliant on PromQL.
-The PromQL language is documented at [Prometheus Query Basics](https://prometheus.io/docs/prometheus/latest/querying/basics/).
+Sysdig and Uptime.com are some tools that I use to get SLI metrices for Registry

-## Resources monitoring with Sysdig (Saturation)
+### Resources monitoring with Sysdig (Saturation)

 The saturation is a high-level overview of the utilization of the system.
 How much more capacity does the service have?
 When is the service maxed out?
 Because most systems begin to degrade before utilization hits 100%, we also need to determine a benchmark for a “healthy” percentage of utilization.
 What level of saturation ensures service performance and availability for the user?

 We monitor resources from CPU, ram, and storage.

+#### Using PromQL

+The Prometheus Query Language (PromQL) is the standard for querying Prometheus metric data.
+PromQL is designed to allow the user to select and aggregate time-series data.
+And building a dashboard in Sysdig is heavily reliant on PromQL.
+The PromQL language is documented at [Prometheus Query Basics](https://prometheus.io/docs/prometheus/latest/querying/basics/).

-## Team Scope
+### Team Scope

-### CPU:
+#### CPU:

 Get application CPU usage by using:
 ```